 - Click on Save to save the changes to the HTML Rule.

-2 Create an Activity to Process HTML Rule using Show-HTML Method
+2 Create a Pega 7 Activity to Show HTML Page Using Show-HTML Method

 - In the Pega 7 Designer Studio, click on +Create > Technical > Activity to create a new Activity Rule.

 - Enter a label for the new Activity Rule, select the context, apply to class and ruleset version.

 - Here, the name of the new rule is

 - On the Pages & Classes tab of the Activity rule, add a reference to the class that contains the HTML Rule.
 Here, that class is